RainWang6188/leetcode-notes/solution/dynamic_programming/113-44-Wildcard_Matching.md

 ```

 ## Classic Solution
-greedy solution with idea of DFS
+greedy solution with idea of DFS.

 `starj` stores the position of last `'*'` in `p`